NSW Work Injury Claim

 Which guide to open first: refusal route map

-If more than one path applies, structure your file around one timeline and one evidence bundle so each pathway reuses the same facts cleanly.
+If more than one path applies, structure your file around one timeline and one supporting documents so each pathway reuses the same facts cleanly.